AdrielMendezRios/Chip8/README.md

 A _very_ **simple** Chip8 emulator in C \[Work in progress\]

 Writen all in a single C file and including only two raylib modules (core, and raymath).
-This was my first endevour into writing an emulator and wanted to explore the simplicity and 'low-level'-ness of the C language. its feature complete (implements all _necessary_ instructions, takes user input and renders to its own window) some more features to add in the future will be:
+This was my first endevour into writing an emulator and wanted to explore the simplicity and 'low-level' aspect of the C language. its feature complete (implements all _necessary_ instructions, takes user input and renders to its own window) some more features to add in the future will be: